Realmzer/The-Filipino-Repository/applist.md

       "version": "3.2.1",
       "size": 16043212,
       "downloadURL": "https://github.com/FilipinoRepo/The-Filipino-Repository/releases/download/Dolphin/DolphiniOS_No_JIT.ipa",
-      "localizedDescription": "DolphiniOS is a GameCube/Wii emulator (this version requires does not need JIT but its 'abit' laggy).\n\nStatus: ✅🔥", "versionDate": "2024-10-25"
+      "localizedDescription": "DolphiniOS is a GameCube/Wii emulator (this version does not need JIT but its 'abit' laggy).\n\nStatus: ✅🔥", "versionDate": "2024-10-25"
     },
     {